Tempo Automation Holdings Inc (TMPO) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-To put it simply, Tempo Automation Holdings Inc (TMPO) has had a bad performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To wrap up, the performance of Tempo Automation Holdings Inc (TMPO) has been bad in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.